PHPCSStandards/PHPCSUtils/README.md

 ### Fully documented

-To see detailed information about all the available abstract sniffs, utility functions and PHPCS helper functions, have a read through the [extensive documentation](https://phpcsutils.com/).
+To see detailed information about all the available abstract sniffs, utility functions and PHPCS helper functions, have a read through the [extensive documentation][phpcsutils-web].

 </div>